John J. Conroy: Bishop of Albany

 On July 7, 1865, Conroy was appointed the second bishop of Albany by Pope Pius IX.
 He received his episcopal consecration at the Cathedral of the Immaculate Conception in Albany, New York, on October 15, 1865, from McCloskey, with Bishops John Timon and John Loughlin serving as co-consecrators.

 During his tenure as bishop, Conroy greatly increased the number of priests in the diocese, securing the services of the Augustinians and the Conventual Franciscans.
 Among the many institutions he founded were an industrial school, St. Agnes's Rural Cemetery in Menands, New York, St. Peter's Hospital in Albany, and a house for the Little Sisters of the Poor.
 On June 28, 1868, Conroy laid the cornerstone for a new hospital building for Troy Hospital in Troy, New York.
 He convened the second synod for the diocese, and attended the 1866 Plenary Council of Baltimore in Baltimore, Maryland, and the First Vatican Council in Rome in 1869.

 Retirement and death

 After twelve years as bishop of Albany, Conroy resigned due to ill health on October 16, 1877; the Vatican named him as titular bishop of Curium on the same date.
-Conroy moved back to New York City, where he died on November 20, 1895at age 76.
+Conroy moved back to New York City, where he died on November 20, 1895 at age 76.
 His funeral was held at the Cathedral of the Immaculate Conception, after which he was interred in the cathedral crypt.